 George H.W. and Barbara Bush met and fell in love as teenagers, then married during World War II.
 Over the course of their life together, the two experienced separations and loss, while maintaining their devotion to one another.
 “One of the reasons I made the most important decision of my life, to marry George Bush, is because he made me laugh,” Barbara said in 1990.

-Barbara died on April 12, 2018, at the age of 92.
+Barbara died on April 17, 2018, at the age of 92.
 George passed away less than eight months later on November 30 at age 94.
-They celebrated their 73rd anniversary in January 2018, marking a marriage that lasted longer than that of any other first couple in U.S. history.
+They celebrated their 73rd anniversary in January 2018, marking a commitment that once held the record for longest presidential marriage in U.S. history.

 In her 1994 memoir, Barbara recalled that she told her mother after the dance: “On this night I told her I’d met the nicest, cutest boy, named Poppy Bush” (Poppy was George’s nickname).
 George had equally positive things to say to his own mother, describing Barbara as “the niftiest girl at the dance.”